Valid Reasons to Deny an Apartment Application

 The Tenant Owes Money on another Lease

-What can be said about a renter who owes money to another landlord or apartment community.
-This can come in the form of a “broken lease” or a judgement.
+What can be said about a renter who owes money to another landlord or apartment community?
+This can come in the form of a “broken lease” or a judgment.
 Many times you can find these simply by running a credit check.
 But sometimes this is not reported.
 It’s always a good idea to verify rental history.
 Did the tenant pay rent on time?
 Were they late?
 Did they fulfill the lease?
-Many of the large Houston apartment complexes have a zero tolerance policy.
+Rentkidz a local real estate firm says that complexes have a zero tolerance policy in this scenario.
 If someone owes money to another community, they will automatically be rejected, no questions asked.

 The Tenant Won’t Allow you to Run a Credit or Background Check